Rebuilding Trust in Your Marriage After an Affair

 A great first step is to stop the affair and end all contact with the third party.
 Be sure to detail for your spouse how you are going to do this.
 Refuse any and all contact with the person.
 If the person contacts you in any way be sure to tell your partner even though it may be upsetting to them.
 Do not go places where you are likely to see this person.
 If you do happen to see the person, tell your spouse.
 If you work with the person it may even be necessary for you to leave your job.
 This may seem like an extreme response but the process of repairing trust may require such measures.
 Continue to reassure your partner that you are not having any contact with the third party.
 They may not believe you at first but with time they can begin to.

 Talking about the affair may be extremely painful and embarrassing.
 The spouse may want to know all the details or just a few.
 It is important to answer all questions that are asked completely and honestly.
 When information is not offered willingly, the partner who learned of the affair will sometimes use their imagination to fill in the gaps and subsequently imagine the worst.
 Initially, the spouse may need to ask many questions repeatedly.
 It may seem to be the only thing the spouse can talk about and this is a normal reaction.
 At times it may also seem that the affair is being discussed almost obsessively.
 Over time, these discussions will occur less frequently and can be limited to a specific time so that the discussions do not overtake the marriage.
-In order to rebuild trust, both partners need to speak and hear the truth at all times.
+In order to rebuild trust, the both partner need to speak and hear the truth at all times.
 Any kind of cover-up or minimizing will create further distrust.

 Do not lie